IntelliTect-Samples/EWU-CSCD396-2023-Fall/README.md

 Here are the things that will be required to learn class concepts.
 The instructors will assume you already know these items.

 - Good grasp of the C# programming language, or, at least the ability to apply knowledge of similar languages such as Java to learn app deployment concepts.
-- Grasp of basic aoplication programming concepts including building C# projects and calling libraries
+- Grasp of basic application programming concepts including building C# projects and calling libraries
 - Familiarity with web development
-- Familiarity with VS Code, Visual Studio or similar development environments
+- Familiarity with VS Code, Visual Studio, or similar development environments
 - Understanding of how Git source control works with the ability to perform standard development workflows
 - Understanding of GitHub especially doing pull requests

 ## Tech Stack Installs/References

-The following tools and technologies will be used thorughout the course in class material and homework assignments.
+The following tools and technologies will be used throughout the course in class material and homework assignments.

 We will be using Visual Studio Code exclusively.